 VP of Finance and Operations

-Sarah Whelan is an accomplished and visionary finance and administration professional, known for their ability to drive strategic growth and cultivate operational excellence within the non-profit sector.
+Sarah Whelan (they/them) is an accomplished and visionary finance and administration professional, known for their ability to drive strategic growth and cultivate operational excellence within the non-profit sector.
 With a unique expertise in financial management, budgeting, and forecasting, Whelan consistently demonstrates an unwavering commitment to achieving organizational goals while upholding impeccable standards of financial sustainability and transparency.

 Over the past decade, Whelan has left a lasting mark on the vibrant community of Tucson and the state of Arizona, where they have dedicated their talents to esteemed organizations such as the Tucson Bird Alliance (formerly, Tucson Audubon Society), Read Between the Bars, the Coalition for Sonoran Desert Protection, the Fox Tucson Theatre, and now the Women’s Foundation for the State of Arizona.
 Throughout their tenure, Whelan’s invaluable contributions have spanned from establishing robust financial systems to forging strong community connections.